smileboywtu/python-startup/static/articles/python-lock.md

 - Not interruptible/killable
 - If not following a command queue/message pump model (using the Queue module), then manual use of synchronization primitives - become a necessity (decisions are needed for the granularity of locking)
 - Code is usually harder to understand and to get right - the potential for race conditions increases dramatically

-thread and process difference for dealing with http requests:

-- a breakdown inside a connection will not affect other ones when use multi-processing to handle requests
-- a single thread interrupt will make other threads inside the same process break down

 python process and thread example: